-Evette Robinson: Welcome to today's presentation, titled IPFQR Program: Review of FY 2024 IPF-Specific Reports for Claims-Based Measures.
-My name is Evette Robinson, and I am the IPFQR Program Lead for the Inpatient Value, Incentives, and Quality Reporting, or VIQR, Support Contractor, and I will be the moderator for today's event.
+Welcome to today's presentation titled IPFQR Program: Review of FY 2025 IPF-Specific Reports for Claims-Based Measures.
+My name is Lisa Vinson.
+I am the IPFQR Program Lead for Inpatient and Outpatient Healthcare Quality Systems Development and Program Support, and I will be the moderator for today's event.
 Before I introduce today's speaker, I will review a couple of housekeeping items.
 First, the slides for this presentation were posted to the Quality Reporting Center website prior to the event.
-If you did not receive the slides beforehand, please go to QualityReportingCenter.com web page in your web browser and, on the bottom left of the screen, you will see a list of upcoming events.
+If you did not receive the slides beforehand, please go to QualityReportingCenter.com in your web browser.
+On the bottom left of the screen, you will see a list of Upcoming Events.
 Click on the link for this event, and there you will find the presentation slides available for download.
 This webinar is being recorded, and the transcript, slides, and a recording of today's presentation will be posted to QualityNet at a later date.
-Secondly, we ask that you submit any questions, pertinent to the webinar topic, in the Q&A section.
+Secondly, we ask that you submit any questions, pertinent to the webinar topic, in the question-and-answer section.
 To do so, click on the question mark in a thought bubble on the right side of the screen.
-Any unanswered questions will be responded to and considered for publication in the QualityNet Questions and Answers Tool at a later date.
-Questions received that are not related to the topic of the webinar will not be answered in the Q&A feature.
-Instead, we recommend that you go to the QualityNet Q&A Tool to search for posted question-and-answer pairs, as well as submit any new questions to us that are not already addressed in the Q&A tool or in a previously published summary of questions and answers.
+Any unanswered questions will be responded to and considered for publication in the QualityNet Question and Answer Tool later.
+Questions received that are not related to the topic of the webinar will not be answered in the question-and-answer feature.
+Instead, we recommend that you go to the QualityNet Question and Answer Tool to search for posted question and answer pairs, as well as submit any new questions to us that are not already addressed in the question-and-answer tool or in a previously published summary of questions and answers.
 Joining me as our guest speaker for today's webinar is Laura McDermott.
 Laura is on the Measure Maintenance and Implementation team for the Behavioral Health Measures Development and Inpatient and Outpatient Measure Maintenance contract between CMS and Mathematica.
-They lead measure maintenance activities for the claimsbased measures and, most recently, led the development of the ISR templates and user guides.
+They lead measure maintenance activities for the claims-based measures and, most recently, led the development of the ISR templates and user guides.
 At this time, I will turn the presentation over to our speaker, Laura McDermott.
+Laura, the floor is yours.